| |

 cables connected to four leaf springs concealed in four cylinders (towers).

-the pilars. |
+sides of the pilars. |

 |